Explained: What is Delta E and Why It Matters in Plastics

 Moisture, Bubbles, and Color: Why Proper Resin Drying is Critical for Appearance

-In plastics manufacturing, few things cause more hidden problems than moisture—especially when it comes to color consistency and surface appearance.
+Moisture, Bubbles, and Color: Why Proper Resin Drying is Critical for Appearance In plastics manufacturing, few things cause more hidden problems than moisture—especially when it comes to color consistency and surface appearance.
 Even a small amount of residual moisture in your resin can create visible defects, internal weaknesses, and costly rework.
 Many resins (especially hygroscopic polymers) naturally absorb moisture from the air.
-When these resins are processed at high temperatures without proper drying, the absorbed water doesn’t simply evaporate.
-Instead, it reacts with [...]
+When these resins are [...]

 Comments Off on Moisture, Bubbles, and Color: Why Proper Resin Drying is Critical for Appearance

-When it comes to plastics manufacturing, selecting the right pigment isn’t just about getting the color right.
+Pigment Behavior: High vs Low Heat Processing When it comes to plastics manufacturing, selecting the right pigment isn’t just about getting the color right.
 It’s about ensuring that the color stays right throughout the process and one of the most critical factors influencing color stability is processing temperature.
-Different pigments react differently under high-heat vs. low-heat conditions and understanding that behavior is essential for achieving consistent, high-quality results.
-Plastics are processed across a wide range of temperatures depending [...]
+Different pigments react differently under high-heat vs. low-heat conditions and understanding that behavior is essential for achieving consistent, high-quality results. [...]

-Comments Off on Understanding Pigment Behavior: High-Heat vs. Low-Heat Plastic Processing
+Comments Off on Pigment Behavior: High vs. Low Heat Processing

 Top Color Challenges: Extrusion vs. Injection Molding

-Color plays a critical role in both extrusion and injection molding—but the challenges in achieving consistent color differ significantly between the two processes.
+Top Color Challenges : Injection vs Extrusion Color plays a critical role in both extrusion and injection molding but the challenges in achieving consistent color differ significantly between the two processes.
 Knowing what to look out for can save time, scrap, and customer complaints.
-Key Color Challenges in Extrusion Line Speed VariabilityFaster or uneven extrusion speeds can affect pigment distribution, leading to inconsistent color bands.
-Melt Temperature FluctuationsEven slight temperature inconsistencies can alter color, especially with heat-sensitive pigments. [...]
+Key Color Challenges in Extrusion Line Speed VariabilityFaster or uneven extrusion speeds can affect pigment distribution, leading to inconsistent color bands. [...]

 Comments Off on Top Color Challenges: Extrusion vs. Injection Molding